dfelinto/blender-manual/manual/scene_layout/collections/collections.rst

 .. _bpy.types.Collection.lineart_usage:

 Usage
-   How to use this collection in Line Art.
+   How the collection is loaded into line art.
+   Child objects of the collection can override this setting if they wish in :ref:`Object Properties <bpy.types.ObjectLineArt.usage>`.

    :Include: Generate feature lines for this collection.
-   :Occlusion Only: Only use the collection to produce occlusion.
+   :Occlusion Only:
-   :Exclude: Don't use this collection in Line Art.
+      Objects in the collection will only cause occlusion to existing feature lines and their geometry stay invisible.
+   :Exclude:
+      Objects in this collection will not be loaded into line art at all.
-   :Intersection Only: Only generate intersection lines for this collection.
+   :Intersection Only:
+      Objects in the collection will only produce intersection lines in the scene and their own geometry stay invisible.
    :No Intersection: Include this collection but do not generate intersection lines.

 .. _bpy.types.Collection.lineart_use_intersection_mask: